 The buildings to see that should be on your Cleveland to-do list include City Hall, Cuyahoga County Courthouse, Metzenbaum Courthouse, Cleveland Public Library and the Federal Reserve Bank.

 Veterans’ Plaza, which is part of the Mall, hosts the Fountain of Eternal Life (also called the War Memorial Fountain).
 It is one of the best places to go in Cleveland for an encompassing view of The Mall.

 Willard Park and The FREE Stamp

-Taking a walk through Willard Park to see the gigantic Free Stamp is one of the favorite Downtown Cleveland things to do.
+Taking a walk through Willard Park to see the gigantic Free Stamp is one of our favorite Downtown Cleveland things to do.

 Designed by Pop Art creators, Oldenburg and van Bruggen, the 49-foot-long stamp is the ‘world’s largest office stamp.’
-The artwork celebrates the freeing of American slaves after the Civil War.
+The Largest Rubber Stamp artwork celebrates the freeing of America’s slaves after the Civil War.
 Read more about the stamp’s story.

 Voinovich Bicentennial Park and North Coast Harbor